pavzel/myRECs/README.md

 ## Testing
+The site was tested manually according to User stories (see UX section above).\
+The site behaved as expected (as described in User stories) when entered information was valid.
+If the required information was missing (e.g. username and/or password on Signup page), a warning message appeared and the site waited for valid input.\
+An attempt to sign up with an already used username resulted in a warning message and return to the sign up form.
+Similarly, an attempt to log in with erroneous username and/or password resulted in a warning message and return to the log in form.\
+An attempt to use edit/add/recommended functionality without logging in resulted in redirect to Login page.\

 The site was designed to be used mainly on mobile phones with a small display.\
 It was tested on a laptop Lenovo ThinkPad (with different window widths from 330px to 1466px) and a mobile phone Motorola XT1941 4.